jsbin/learn/public/blog/twdtw-6-syncing-pro-accounts.md

 to create more than just a renderable file, but a file that stores both the raw panel content and the content *after* it has gone through preproccesors.
 This will eventually allow files in this format to be dropped into JS Bin and populate all the panels, cool!

-## Webhooks
+## Dropbox

-[Remy](https://twitter.com/rem) and I were talking about having two way syncing with a datastore like Dropbox but reading the documentation, we could only do this with native apps.
-Remy got an email last week inviting us to beta test their webhooks for updates to files, we're hoping to have two-way syncing of bins to Dropbox ready to be tested internally by next week.
-Here's how the current dropbox syncing works:
+[Remy](https://twitter.com/rem) and I were talking about our Dropbox linking being more than just saving - but syncing, where any changes made to your files on Dropbox would then be reflected in JS Bin.
+We're hoping to have two-way syncing of bins to Dropbox ready to be tested internally by next week.
+Here's how the current dropbox linking works:
 <div class="embed-container">
  <iframe name='quickcast' src='http://quick.as/embed/4qb1f7bg' scrolling='no' frameborder='0' width='100%' allowfullscreen></iframe><script src='http://quick.as/embed/script/1.50'></script>
 </div>